letsencrypt/website/content/en/upcoming-features.md

 ## Removal of TLS Client Authentication EKU

-On February 11, 2026, we intend to [remove the "TLS Client Authentication" Extended Key Usage (EKU)](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication/) from our default certificate profile.
-Prior to that date, we will offer an alternative profile which will still contain that EKU, but note that this will be a temporary stop-gap for clients that need more time to migrate away from needing it: that alternate profile will go away on May 13, 2026.
+On February 11, 2026, we [removed the "TLS Client Authentication" Extended Key Usage (EKU)](https://letsencrypt.org/2025/05/14/ending-tls-client-authentication/) from our default certificate profile.
+As a temporary stop-gap for clients that need more time to migrate, we have a [tlsclient](https://letsencrypt.org/docs/profiles/#tlsclient) profile available until May 13, 2026.

 ## Decreasing Certificate Lifetimes to 45 Days